Quintessential country pubs in the Cotswolds

-Following a much needed refurbishment in 2015, The Seven Tuns has gone from strength to strength and it is now renowned as a charming countryside pub with a brilliant menu.
-Whether you’re looking to curl up with a pint of real ale and a newspaper, or to enjoy the sunshine on the terrace with a glass of wine in hand and Fido at your feet, The Seven Tuns has got it covered.
+Renowned for its countryside charm and brilliant menu, the Seven Tuns is popular with loyal locals and visitors alike.
+Whether you're looking to curl up with a pint of real ale and a newspaper, or to enjoy the sunshine on the terrace with a glass of wine in hand and Fido at your feet, The Seven Tuns has got it covered.

 Roaring log fires, flag stone floors, low beamed ceilings and a beautiful setting in the remote Cotswold countryside - what more could you ask for in a pub?
 The ever-changing menu is always full of locally sourced ingredients with something to suit all tastes and appetites, and the restaurant area is very snug, creating an intimate dining experience for hungry Cotswoldians.
 This is the perfect pub for unwinding after a long country walk.

-This honey-coloured countryside pub in the bucolic village of Bourton-on-the-Hill was winner of ‘Best Pub Restaurant’ at the Cotswold Life Food and Drink Awards 2015.
-Inside, you’ll find a traditional country décor with a welcoming bar surrounded by comfy stools and an open stone fire place.
+This honey-coloured countryside pub, in the bucolic village of Bourton-on-the-Hill, resides just down the road from Batsford Arboretum and Cotswold Falconry Centre, and not far from Moreton-in-Marsh.
+Inside, you'll find a traditional country décor with a welcoming bar surrounded by comfy stools and an open stone fire place.
 In the summer months, enjoy a pint of ale or glass of wine in the perfectly manicured garden, or try a new dish from the seasonally inspired menu.